sweagleExpert/integrations/azure-devops/Sweagle_Extension/README.md

   - copy you icon file as "icon.png" in your task folder
   - this is detailed here https://stackoverflow.com/questions/42050550/why-tfs-build-step-extension-icon-is-missing

+- When connecting with Proxy, you got error "got proxy server response: 'HTTP/1.1 407 Proxy Authentication Required"
+  - Add a proxy user / password to connect

 - Your mocha test can't run from your Azure DevOps publish pipeline
   - This is because Azure sample doesn't include task to install mocha
   - You should add the following task before your test task: TBD